hhvm/user-documentation/guides/hack/05-functions/05-format-strings.md

-The Hack typechecker can check that format strings are being used correctly.
+The Hack typechecker checks that format strings are being used correctly.

 ## Quickstart
 ``` Hack